V1xel/felwood/docs/concepts/db-concepts.md

 Benefits: amortises the cost of many small writes into one large sequential write, and the sort enables efficient merge during compaction.

-Felwood has no MemTable — each INSERT flushes directly to the column files immediately.
+Felwood has no MemTable — each INSERT rewrites the segment file immediately.

 ## Compaction